9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 ```

 Our first clause stipulates that if we hit the end of our glob pattern
-(by which time we\'ll be looking at the empty string), we return `$`,
+(by which time we'll be looking at the empty string), we return `$`,
-the regular expression symbol for \"match end-of-line\".
+the regular expression symbol for "match end-of-line".
 Following this
 is a series of clauses that switch our pattern from glob syntax to
 regexp syntax.
 The last clause passes every other character through,
 possibly escaping it first.